bachya/cliutils/README.md

 load_configuration('~/.my-app-config')
 ```

-If there's data in there, it will be consumed into a `Configurator`'s `data` property.
+If there's data in there, it will be consumed into the `Configurator`'s `data` property.

 ### Adding/Removing Sections